All Episodes

 You're keeping it in the forefront of everything you say or do.

-I said, Arizona, that got too, yeah.
+I said, Arizona, got to.

 If I can get serious with you for a second, you're insane.